PacificBiosciences/ANGEL/README.md

 The ANGEL classifer is based on the classifer described in Shimizu *et al.*, "**ANGLE: a sequencing errors resistant program for predicting protein coding regions in unfinished cDNA.**", *J Bioinform Comput Biol*, (2006).
 The naming change to ANGEL is intentional to differentiate it from the author implementation of ANGLE.

 **NOTE**: for both dumb and ANGEL ORF prediction, it is recommended that the input sequences have at least 99% accuracy.
-This means either short read assembled transcripts or for PacBio, the output from running the [Iso-Seq pipeline](https://github.com/PacificBiosciences/cDNA_primer/).
+This means either short read assembled transcripts or for PacBio, the output from running the [Iso-Seq pipeline](https://github.com/PacificBiosciences/cDNA_primer/) which are Quiver-polished high-quality consensus sequences.
 ANGEL has not been tested on PacBio subread-level or ReadsOfInsert-level sequences.

 ## SOFTWARE REQUIREMENT